sgalal/bl/README.md

 **N.B.:** This project is not completed yet!

-An experimental bug localization tool
+An bug localization tool using BERT

 ## Run